 As the children in our classrooms play with each other, they learn to see other children’s points of view and begin to become more empathetic and caring.
-They come to understand customs and rules in their own culture and to appreciate those of others.
-They learn to use language in new ways to describe their play and to interact with others.
+They come to understand customs and rules in their own culture and appreciate those of others.
+They learn to use language in new ways to describe their play and interact with others.
 And in play, children develop their muscles and coordination.

 The teachers support children’s play by providing space, opportunity, and materials.
 We set up areas where children can play without fear of damaging furniture or injuring themselves.
-We make sure that they have the time to choose and to become engaged in their own play activities.
+We make sure that they have the time to choose and become engaged in their own play activities.
 And when we provide them with simple, interesting materials – no newfangled, expensive gadgets required – children take it from there.

 Play is fun, but it is also serious business that pays big dividends to its eager, young investors.